European shares hover near record highs; commodity stocks weigh

-Miners (.SXPP) fell 0.9% as copper prices dipped after a slower-than-forecast growth in Chinese exports sparked concerns of weakening demand for the red metal. read more
+Miners fell 0.9% as copper prices dipped after a slower-than-forecast growth in Chinese exports sparked concerns of weakening demand for the red metal.
+[MET/L]

-Oil and gas stocks (.SXEP) declined 0.3% as crude prices pulled back ahead of talks this week between Iran and world powers over a nuclear deal that is expected to boost crude supplies.
+Oil and gas stocks declined 0.3% as crude prices pulled back ahead of talks this week between Iran and world powers over a nuclear deal that is expected to boost crude supplies.
+[O/R]

 Global stocks have been pinned near life highs as major economies reopen from coronavirus lockdowns, but concerns that the economic recovery may not be as fast as thought and signs of quickening inflation have slowed the pace of gains.